-Visiting Gluckstadt Animal Hospital for a veterinary dental appointment is much like taking your pet for their annual cat or dog dentist appointment.
+Visiting Gluckstadt Animal Hospital for a veterinary dental appointment is much like your own visit to the dentist.
 While most pets do well with yearly appointments those who are more prone to dental problems may need to see us more often.

 Our Madison vets can assess, diagnose and treat dental health problems in cats and dogs.